John Fleming (Louisiana politician): Early life and education

-Medical career
+Medical and naval career

-Fleming was chief resident in family medicine at the Naval Regional Medical Center in Camp Pendleton, California.
-He also trained at the drug and alcohol treatment unit at the Navy Regional Medical Center in Long Beach, California.
-Serving in the Navy after his residency, Fleming practiced family medicine on the island of Guam.
-From 1979 to 1981, he was the director of drug and alcohol treatment and chairman of the Navy Family Advocacy Committee.
+Fleming joined the United States Navy in 1976.
+Fleming was the chief resident during the final year of his three-year residency in family medicine at the Naval Regional Medical Center in Camp Pendleton, California.
+He also trained at the drug and alcohol treatment unit at the Naval Regional Medical Center in Long Beach, California.
+Completing his residency in family medicine with the Navy in 1979, Fleming was Guam's chief director of drug and alcohol treatment and chairman of the Navy's Family Advocacy Committee for Guam from 1979 to 1981.
 He subsequently performed similar duties in Charleston, South Carolina.
+He left the Navy in 1982, when he moved to Minden, Louisiana, and established his private family medicine practice.
+He has served as a deacon, Sunday school teacher, and Sunday school department director at the First Baptist Church of Minden.

 After leaving the Navy, Fleming established a practice in Minden in August 1982.
 His first clinic was on Pearl Street across from the United States Post Office.
 He chose Minden for his city of residence because, in his words, it "has small-town charm, warm essence of life, long, lazy summer days with watermelon cuts and family reunions."
 To attract patients to his new practice, Fleming announced evening and Saturday morning hours to accommodate working people and students.

 Fleming is board certified by the American Board of Family Medicine He joined the staff of the Minden Medical Center.
 Fleming is also a member of the American Academy of Family Physicians (AAFP) and the Louisiana Academy of Family Physicians (LAFP).
 In 2007, he was chosen as the LAFP "Louisiana Family Practice Physician of the Year."